What mediators do

 • Help clarify the facts and issues

-• Help the parties analyze what they need out of a resolution and help them generate options to resolve their dispute
+• Help the parties understand what they need out of a resolution and help them come up with ways to resolve their dispute